-What is the expected living situation for your next minister:

-We have a very nice parsonage.
+What is the expected living situation for your next minister: We have a very nice parsonage.

-Comment on the residential/commuting expectations for your next minister:

-We hope to have our new pastor live in the parsonage located in Whiting with other housing expenses shared with Mayflower.
+Comment on the residential/commuting expectations for your next minister: We hope to have our new pastor live in our parsonage but are willing to be flexible.